 Being Church at Home

-During the Covid-19 Stay at Home mandate, we will provide materials below to help families worship, pray, and serve together at home.
+During this time of social distancing, we will provide materials below to help families worship, pray, and serve together at home.

 - Watch Mass together as a family at the bottom of the St. Albert webpage.
 Live Noon every weekday, 8:30am on Saturday, 4:30pm on Saturday (as a Sunday Mass), 8am & 9:30am on Sunday